kartoFlane/superluminal2/skels/common/readme_changelog.txt

 - Added gibs' angular velocity modification
 - Added raw value modification to gibs
 - Fixed a somewhat rare bug with system visibility
+- Fixed a bug with Mod Management that would allow the same mod to be loaded multiple times
 - Added mount-gib linking
 - Reworked hotkey system
 - Added search functionality to weapon, drone & augment selection dialogs (Ctrl+F hotkey)